RayPT808/momentum-bicycle-workshop/README.md

 I really like an aesthetically pleasing look of website, regardless of what is the website related to.
 Seems like bigger companies have a well structured, more complex website, with additional e-commerce functionality.
 But I was after the small local shop "feeling", and some of those businesses don't even have a website...so right there is a small market gap for simple, but nice websites with few basic functions.
-Once I realized this, this was/is my vision throughout the process.
+Once I realized this, this was/ is my vision throughout the process.

 ## User Demographics, Stories and Needs

 A small, friendly business perhaps could connect with the custumers better, making them returning customer in the long run.
 Momentum Bicycle Workshop is targeting everybody on bikes.
-The from daily commuters to the weekend leisure riders and even the competitive- sporty riders.
+From the daily commuters to the weekend leisure riders and even the competitive- sporty riders.

 ### Target Demographic